Recently updated on November 30th, 2024 at 11:18 am

 Representation: Sapphic main characters, Asian main and side characters, F/F romance

-When it comes to YA Fantasy, you should read Girls of Paper and Fire.
-A dark ya fantasy featuring magic and a dystopian society.
-And Asian mythology is woven seamlessly throughout.
-It includes a wlw romance.
+Girls of Paper and Fire is a dark ya fantasy featuring magic and a dystopian society.
+Natasha Ngan weaves Asian mythology seamlessly into the book.

 Girls of Paper and Fire follows Lei.
 She is a member of the Paper Caste.
 And the people of Ikhara persecute her.